deeTEEcee/prometheus-sandbox/README.md

 1. cd into this directory and run "prometheus"
 2. Run the alertmanager and run `./alertmanager --config.file="<insert_dir_here>/sandbox/prometheus-test/alert_config.yml`
 3. Run the pushgateway with docker. (see "Using Docker" in https://github.com/prometheus/pushgateway)
-4. If you have your alerts properly configured, the remaining thing to do is to insert metrics (the example in main.py has some code that should cause an alert to happen.)
+4. If you have your alerts properly configured, the remaining thing to do is to insert metrics
-5. Run `ma prometheus_metrics -p 9091`
+    a.
+The example in main.py has some code that should cause an alert to happen.
+    b.
+You could also add a custom exporter with ports that are already configured in `static_configs.targets`

 ### Quick Prometheus Startup Advice ###
 I would not recommend using pushgateway because imo, it just adds an extra layer to the service.
 If you can, just use existing exporters or create your own custom exporters.
 For a prometheus beginner, what does that mean exactly?
 Well, you normally have the following: